 Why we're doing this

 There were 22 days over 90 degrees in 2015.
 By 2030, we could see up to 40 days over 90 degrees.
 Building more shaded public areas ensures people can stay safe and cool on hotter days.
 With the Environment Department's Healthy Places initiative, we're exploring how to deploy low-cost structures that improve heat resilience and protect communities from the impacts of climate change.

 In Boston and across the United States, many families lack reliable Internet access.
 This creates a digital divide that reinforces inequality.
 According to a recent Pew Study, more than 40 percent of low-income Americans making less than $30,000 lack access to broadband Internet.
 Outdoor Wi-Fi at Boston Public Libraries will help fill this critical gap more reliably for residents across the City.

-In addition to supporting the needs of residents who are still learning and working remotely, the BPL recognizes that its spaces function as essential community resource hubs.
+In addition to supporting the needs of residents who learn and work remotely, the BPL recognizes that its spaces function as essential community resource hubs.
 They provide access to a range of services and amenities to support learning, wellness, and social connections.
-As we emerge from the pandemic, creating joyful shared public spaces to gather and rebuild is more important than ever.
+Post-pandemic, creating joyful shared public spaces to gather and rebuild is more important than ever.